By-Laws

 Section 1.
 The fiscal year of the Temple shall be from July 1 through June 30 of the following year.

 ARTICLE XI.
-Auxiliary Units
+Auxiliary Units* *see Congregational Handbook

 Section 1.
 If any charge be preferred against a Rabbi, Cantor, Officer, or Trustee of the Congregation, and if the Board in its discretion determines to hear such charge, it shall cause a copy of such charge to be served upon the individual in question, together with notice of the time and place of a meeting of the Board, at which the said charges will be heard.
 If the Board, by a two-thirds vote of those present, sustains the charges, it may take such action as it deems advisable, including removal or expulsion of the individual involved, subject to the approval thereof by two-thirds of the voting membership present at a special meeting of the Congregation called for such purpose within twenty days after action of the Board.

-ARTICLE XIV.
+ARTICLE XV.
 Procedures

-Section 1.
-All meetings shall be conducted in accordance with procedures as defined in Roberts Rules of Order, as revised.
+Art.
+XV, Section 1All meetings shall be conducted in accordance with procedures as defined in Roberts Rules of Order, as revised.

-ARTICLE XV.
+ARTICLE XVI.
 Amendments